What do the Words ‘Selah’ and ‘Higgaion’ Mean?

 Mysterious Words in Scripture

-‘Selah’ occurs seventy-one times in the Psalms, as well as in Habakkuk 3:3, 9 and 13.
+‘Selah’ occurs seventy-one times in the Psalms and Habakkuk 3:3, 9 and 13.

-There are six distinct opinions as to its meaning:
+There are six distinct opinions as to the meaning of Selah:

 - a pause